MhmRhm/DotBashHistory/README.md

 ```bash
 journalctl -p 3..4
 ```
-to ahow priorities error and warning.
+to show errors and warnings.